Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 4. Change the threshold.
 Try `1`.
 Try other values until you are satisfied with the threshold.

-5. Test your code and document what changes you made in your report.
+5. Test your code and document in your report what changes you made to your code.
 You must add screenshots.

 # 2. Clean the foreground mask